deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 The slightly smaller of the two aliens replied in kind, and Byron blinked as the translator cancelled out its words with phase-shifted noise and replaced them with a startlingly high-pitched piccolo woman's voice.
 The translators allegedly tried to find an equivalent match for vocal pitch and mannerisms, suggesting that this particular Guvnurag was a young and ebullient female.

 "Mister Moses Byron!" she exclaimed, and glanced at her bodyguard, patterns of light pulsing all over her skin.
 Moses searched his recent memory, having studied Guvnurag bioluminescence in depth just that morning.
-The young female was…nervous.
+The young female was...nervous.
 Intimidated?
 Or perhaps just inexperienced and jittery.
 It was hard to tell.
 "It is good to meet at last."

 "The beginning of what I hope will be a profitable relationship for us both."
 Moses declared, extending a hand.
 After a moment's hesitation, the Guvnurag trader extended her own hand, which was a good triple the size of Moses' own, and shook hands.
 He made a point of not gripping *anything*.
 Her immense mitt may have been warm and soft, but the bones inside it weren't a patch on the human skeleton, and it would not do to injure a trading partner.

-"Speaking of which…" the other Guvnurag rumbled, being given a deep, phlegmatic voice.
+"Speaking of which..." the other Guvnurag rumbled, being given a deep, phlegmatic voice.

 "Of course.
 Levaughn?"

 Thomas nodded and waved two men forward, each dragging a wheeled suitcase.

 "Original human artwork."
 Moses said, as the first one was opened.
 "Ten paintings, three sculptures.
 Unique and, thanks to your Confederacy's quarantine field, otherwise almost impossible to export." he smiled.
 "I suspect that this case alone will pay for our purchase in full, if you find the right auctioneers.
-As to the other case…"
+As to the other case..."

 It opened, revealing a neat rack full of glass phials and little plastic boxes.

 "Terran organic compounds.
-Medicines, mostly—acetaminophen, ibuprofen, aspirin, codeine…There are also samples of caffeine, tea tree oil, mint oil, pimento berry oil, olive oil, xanthan gum, cumin, black pepper, cocoa, latex.…A full list is in there, along with instructions for what they can do, a comprehensive assessment of which ones may prove to be hazardous, and the formula for some of the simpler ones.
+Medicines, mostly—acetaminophen, ibuprofen, aspirin, codeine...There are also samples of caffeine, tea tree oil, mint oil, pimento berry oil, olive oil, xanthan gum, cumin, black pepper, cocoa, latex....A full list is in there, along with instructions for what they can do, a comprehensive assessment of which ones may prove to be hazardous, and the formula for some of the simpler ones.
 Oh!
 And please accept this with my compliments."

 He offered the bottle that Thomas had just handed him.
 "A personal gift.
 California Cabernet Sauvignon, two thousand seven.
 The last really good vintage year before the Long Drought and, I'm assured, entirely safe for Guvnurag biology."